Temperatures used in this recipe are for approx. 20 lbs of fish. The more fish in the smoker, the longer the unit will take to heat.

 - Vegetable oil

 - Garlic and onion salt or powder.
-Substitute dill or ginger or dry mustard for the
+Substitute dill or ginger or dry mustard for the garlic and onion.

 - Coarse black pepper